rrice2004/KQL-Hunting-Queries/Ransomware/Cactus Ransomware - Qlik Sense.md

 ## Query Information

 Description:
-This query uses hashes, external doamins and email address.
-This is used to search your environment for hash, outgoing email and outgoing internet connections.
+This query uses hashes, external doamins, file names/pathcs and email address to locate IOC's for the Qlik Sense CVE's that utilize Cactus Ransomware.
+CVE-2023-41266, CVE-2023-41265,CVE-2023-48365